Made a number of vital saves in the first half to platform his side's stunning second-half showing.

 Was found wanting on several occasions as he struggled to deal with the dynamism of Zenit's forwards early - namely Hulk.
 However, his sluggishness soon became redundant as his side emerged as clear victors.

 Forced Ansaldi into submission more often than not with his strong running down the left wing.
 Relentlessly latched onto a diagonal ball and send in the cross for Austria Vienna's second goal.

-Ineffective showing from the Serbian forward who showed himself to be out of his depth at his level, but his endeavour could not be faulted.
+Ineffective showing from the Serbian forward who showed himself to be out of his depth at his level, but his endeavor could not be faulted.
 Replaced by Simkovic.

-A steady first half was compounded by a dreadful second in which Austria Vienna's second and third goals were arguably his doing due to lax clearances.
+A steady first half was compounded by a dreadful second in which Austria Vienna's second and third goals were arguably his doing because of lax clearances.

 Did not deserve to be on the receiving end of a hiding as he looked assured at the back and had to mop up for his partner on numerous occasions.

 A horror show from the center back, who probably couldn't have had a worse match even if he tried.
 Hopelessly out of sync and did not bother to put a foot or head in for at least two of Austria Vienna's goals.